 - Chimpanzee trekking in Gombe and Mahale

-- Tropical beaches in Zanzibar (after your safari experience)
+- Tropical beaches in Zanzibar with their perfect weather (after your safari experience)

 Kenya Safari Highlights

 - The northern piece of the Wildebeest Migration

 - Mount Kenya